Scalza10/FlowFlix/README.md

 - Python 3.x
 - Flask
 - SQLAlchemy
-- SQLite (or any other preferred SQL database)
+- SQL Server (but any other SQL Database can be used)